Setting Up Email for Android Phones

 Related Articles

-By default, your email is typically set on port 25 for outgoing mail - the channel used for communication between an email client and the server.
+- Are you Able to Receive Emails but Not Send? - By default, your email is typically set on port 25 for outgoing mail - the channel used for communication between an email client and the server.
 But some internet service providers (ISPs) block port 25.
 If your ISP is blocking port 25, your messages will not get through.